top of page

 Deficit spending and the issuance of Treasury bonds are why a loaf of bread costs $4 today instead of ten cents as it did in the 1940s.

-We ended up paying the taxes that we were seeking to avoid by borrowing.
-We have been paying them through the inflated cost of goods over time.
-By continuing to charge interest on the bonds, we are only furthering their inflationary effect.
+We end up paying the taxes that we seek to avoid by borrowing.
+We pay them through the inflated cost of goods over time.
+By charging interest on the bonds, we are only furthering their inflationary effect.

 bottom of page